-From equations (2) and (3), and for sex-ratios (SR) that are not too female biased (e.g. Nf-Nm<N/2, for Equation 2), one can see that dioecy tends to slightly increase Ne.
+From equations (2) and (3), and for sex-ratios (SR) that are not too female biased (e.g. Nf-Nm<N2, for Equation 2), one can see that dioecy tends to slightly increase Ne.
 This is obviously a consequence of the supplementary delay required for two alleles to become identical by descent in the same individual, since selfing cannot occur.
-Another consequence from the same cause, is that dioecious populations are expected to display heterozygote excesses (Robertson, 1965).
+Another consequence is that dioecious populations are expected to display heterozygote excesses (Robertson, 1965).
 This led to formalizing the expected deviation of heterozygote frequency in dioecious populations, as measured by Wright's FIS (Wright, 1965), which may provide a simple tool to estimate the effective population size, assuming even sex ratios.
 Using simple algebra on observed and expected heterozygosity, Pudovkin et al. (Pudovkin, Zaykin et al., 1996) proposed the following equation (see Appendix 5 for a detailed proof) for the eigenvalue effective population size:

 Ne=-12FIS